 First, you need to step back and check whether your brand is relevant for Millenials.
 Second, deeply review your purpose.
 Third, go digital and talk about the value you bring to the end-user and a planet overall.

-At Blue Carrot, we are eager to help you customize your video content marketing for Millennial generation.
+As an experienced animated explainer video company, we are eager to help you customize your video content marketing for Millennial generation.
 Since 2014, we help brands create video animations for different purposes.
-We’re experts in engaging your target audience, driving results, and delivering value.
+We’re experts in creating custom whiteboard videos that engage your target audience, drive results, and deliver value.

 ARE YOU CONSIDERING CREATING A VIDEO?